-Projections and Prognosis Stock Projections or Prognosis Abundance is likely to increase over the next two years at current levels of catch (2,356 t compared to a TAC of 1,785 t and a TACC of 1,300 t).
-The magnitude of the subsequent increase is uncertain.
+Projections and Prognosis Stock Projections or Prognosis Abundance is Very Likely (> 90%) to increase over the next five years at current levels of catch (2,416 t compared to a TAC of 1785 t and a TACC of 1300 t) and Likely (> 60%) to increase at higher levels of catch (corresponding to $F{SB40\%}$ in 2021 = 3951 t).
 Probability of Current Catch or TACC causing Biomass to Soft Limit: Very Unlikely (< 10%) remain below or to decline Hard Limit: Exceptionally Unlikely (< 1%) below Limits Probability of Current Catch or TACC causing Overfishing to Very Unlikely (< 10%) continue or to commence

-Assessment Methodology

-Assessment Type Level 1 - Full Quantitative Stock A Assessment

-Assessment Method Age-structured Bayesian stock assessment implemented with Stock

-Synthesis software and uncertainty estimated by MCMC

-Assessment Dates Latest assessment: 2020 Next assessment: 2021

-Overall assessment quality rank 1 - High Quality

-Main data inputs - Proportions at age data from

-the commercial fisheries 1 - High Quality

-- Estimates of biological

-parameters (e.g., growth, age-

-at-maturity and length/ 1 - High Quality

-weight), including temporal

-variation in growth

-- Standardised single trawl

-CPUE index of abundance

-- Estimates of recreational 1 - High Quality

-harvest (recent levels)

-- Estimates of recreational 1 - High Quality

-harvest (pre-1990) 3 - Low Quality: level of catch is assumed

-- Commercial catch (from 1983

-onwards) 1 - High Quality

-- Commercial catch (prior to 2 - Medium or Mixed Quality:

-1983) less reliable reporting of catches prior to 1983

--Two tag-based biomass -

-estimates

-- Trawl survey age specific 1 - High Quality

-indices.

-1 - High Quality

-Data not used (rank) Trawl survey total biomass 2 - Medium or Mixed Quality:

-indices variable catchability of older

-age classes for the two most

-recent trawl surveys

-Changes to Model Structure and - parameterising fisheries selectivities as age-specific functions

-Assumptions - BH SRR with an assumed value of steepness and recruitment

-deviates estimated (from 1960)

-- Natural mortality fixed rather tha n estimated

-- revised recreational catch history incorporating recent recreational

-catch estimates (2006/07, 2011/12, , and 2017/18)

-- partitioning of the recreational ca tch by fisheries areas

-- incorporating additional age spec ific indices (2, 3, 4 and 5 year

-old fish) from the trawl survey

-- parameterisation of time varying growth

-- new single trawl CPUE time serie es from 1997-2019
+Assessment Methodology Assessment Type Level 1 - Full Quantitative Stock Assessment Assessment Method Age-structured Bayesian stock assessment implemented with Stock Synthesis software and uncertainty estimated by MCMC Assessment Dates Latest assessment: 2021 Next assessment: 2024 Overall assessment quality rank 1 - High Quality Main data inputs - Proportions at age data from the commercial fisheries 1 - High Quality - Estimates of biological parameters (e.g., growth, agevariation in growth - Standardised single trawl CPUE index of abundance - Estimates of recreational harvest (recent levels) - Estimates of recreational - Estimates of recreational - Estimates of recreational - High Quality (less re CPUE indices for the las years) 1 - High Quality 2 - Medium or Mixed Quality harvest (recent levels) ' ' harvest (pre-1990) level of catch is assumed - Commercial catch (from 1983 1 - High Quality onwards) - Commercial catch (prior to 1983) 2 - Medium or Mixed Quest reliable reporting of catches prior to 1983 - Two tag-based biomass estimates - Trawl survey age specific 1 - High Quality (second estimate) i indices 1 - High Quality Data not used (rank) - Trawl survey total biomass indices 2 - Medium or Mixed Quariable catchability of case classes for the three recent trawl surveys older Changes to Model Structure and Relative to the 2005 assessment: Assumptions - parameterising fisheries selectivities as age-specific functional BH SRR with an assumed value of steepness and recruitme deviates estimated (from 1960) - Natural mortality fixed rather than estimated - revised recreational catch history incorporating recent recreational catch estimates (2006/07, 2011/12, and 2017/1 8) - partitioning of the recreational catch by fisheries areas - incorporating additional age specific indices (2, 3, 4, and 5 old fish) from the trawl survey year - parameterisation of time varying growth - updated single trawl CPUE time series for 1997-2020

 Major Sources of Uncertainty - There have been considerable changes in the operation of the trawl fisheries during the assessment period related to the extent of targeting/avoidance of snapper.
-The CPUE analysis has endeavoured to account for these changes; however, some bias in the CPUE indices may persist. - The precision of the estimates of the recent (2014 onwards) year class strengths from the trawl survey have yet to be fully supported by sufficient additional observations from the commercial catch-at-age. - The shift in the overall level of recruitment is likely to be related to environmental conditions.
+The CPUE analysis has endeavoured to account for some of these changes; however, the CPUE indices are considered to under-estimate the increase in abundance during the more recent years. - The precision of the estimates of the recent (2014 onwards) year class strengths from the trawl survey have yet to be fully supported by sufficient additional observations from the commercial catch-at- age The shift in the overall level of recruitment is likely to be related to environmental conditions.
 Non-stationarity of the relationship between spawning biomass and recruitment is not represented by SRR and the assumed value of steepness.